seniorjoinu/union/gateway/frontend/README.md

 # Union wallet general frontend

+## Quick start
+- `dfx start --clean`
+- `dfx build --all --check` for `wallet-backend`
+- `dfx deploy` for `wallet-deployer`
+- `dfx deploy` here
+- `yarn dev` here

 ## Target case

+Here is described the target infrastructure deployment option as it should be in production.
+This case is to be implemented.

 ### Start infrastructure
 - deploy root union-wallet `dfx deploy union-wallet --argument '(principal "$(dfx identity get-principal)")'`
 - *setup roles